The last time you purchased an AC, you probably considered the unit’s SEER before deciding to buy it.

 A higher SEER2 will still be more efficient than a lower SEER2.
 However, SEER2 is calculated much differently from SEER.
 It’s an all-new standard.

 The whole point of SEER2 is to make up for deficiencies in the way SEER was calculated.

 You see, the US Department of Energy (DOE) sets the standards for appliance efficiency and issues extremely precise guidance on how manufacturers need to calculate the relative efficiency of their equipment.
 The standards for SEER were established many years ago, and manufacturers have been abiding by them ever since.
 However, there were always problems with SEER.

-According to a recent report in ACHR, the DOE created SEER2 in an effort to better align AC efficiency ratings with real world operating conditions:
+According to a recent report in ACHR, the DOE created SEER2 to better align AC efficiency ratings with real-world operating conditions:

 An updated test procedure, intended to reflect field condition [sic] more accurately, is driving the new “2” ratings.
 The new M1 testing regimen includes changes for minimum air handler static pressure; fan power for coil-only units; heating load calculation; heating mode test; variable-speed factor for SEER2 ratings; and off-mode power test.

 In other words, the way SEER considers static pressure as part of its overall calculation isn’t realistic.
 SEER2 still accounts for static pressure, but in a way that’s more in line with how systems are set up out in the wild (e.g., your house).